KickButtowski80/overtime/README.md

  ## UI:
  - x Bootstrap -> formatting
  - Icon from Font Awesome
- - Update the styles for forms
+ - x Update the styles for forms